kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 ## State of the project submitted end of December 2020
 See last section "ConsenSys Specifications of the dApp"
-* backend working, under progressive development
+* backend working, continuously improved
   * truffle project
-  * implement design patterns "Circuit Breaker" and "Factory"
+  * implement design patterns "Circuit Breaker" and "Factory".
+Factory is specially useful.
   * smart contracts deployed locally using "truffle develop"
 * frontend operational locally
   * use React